MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

     - Width: **400**
     - Height: **40**

-7. Drag a **Button** into the left side of the canvas and use following information:
+7. Select the canvas and drag a **Button** into the left side of it, set its properties using the following information:
     - Content: **Home**
     - Background style: **Solid color brush**
     - Background R: **31**